akuklev/akuklev.github.io/README.md

 ---------------------------------------

-Observational type theories can be seen as functional programming languages that faithfully internalize their own behavioural semantics:
+Observational type theories can be seen as functional programming languages that also contain an embedded language to reason about the programs’ behaviour.
-- arbitrary semantic properties of functions can be expressed in their signatures;
-- specifications of language primitives are part of the language itself and can be composed into proofs of the aforementioned semantic properties.
+Unambiguous specifications of language primitives are part of the language and can be composed into formal proofs regarding any behaviorally relevant properties of the programs.

 The ability to make use of classical termination proofs makes HCCC an exceptionally powerful total programming language, which is also capable of expressing not necessarily terminating Turing-complete computations and